lourd/descioli.com/data/stories/mediatedMatter/mediatedMatter.md

 # Foam shells

-The specific idea I was helping to explore is being able to rapidly create building shells using quick-drying foams in an additive, "3D printing" fashion.
+The idea I helped to explore the most was being able to rapidly create building shells using quick-drying foams in an additive, "3D printing" fashion.
 This was early on in a multi-year project.
 Building this prototype system for building smaller structure shells would teach us a lot about the material and design challenges for doing so at a larger scale.

 ![A close up on one of the printed shells](./closeup.jpg)

 # Art and technology

-In addition to our main focus of prototyping foam shells, we experimented with using the robotic arm in fun and artistic ways.
+In addition to our main focus of prototyping foam shells, we experimented with using the robotic arm in other fun and artistic ways.
 This was one of the first times I started to see how technology, even something as "serious" as a robotic arm, can be used for expressive and delightful ends.

 ![Light art made with long exposure photography and the robotic arm.
 I love looking closely at the paths the arm makes, its complex planning laid out so neatly](./lightcloseup.jpg)